Ruta graveolens · notes from a language experiment · cultivated since 2025

 }

-Anonymous structs with different field names or different field types are different types and are not assignable to each other.
+Anonymous structs produced by different declaration expressions or specializations are different types and are not assignable to each other, including when their fields are equal.

 It is a compile-time error to define an anonymous struct type with no fields and no methods.